Start a project

 Cross-Platform vs Native Mobile: A Practical Decision Framework

 If you ask the internet whether to build your mobile app cross-platform or native, you will get five thousand opinions and no useful framework.
-We ship enough mobile work — including Animal Findr's cross-platform marketplace — to have a concrete way to decide.
+Most of those opinions come from developers defending the toolchain they already know.
+We ship enough mobile work, including Animal Findr’s cross-platform livestock marketplace, to have a concrete way to decide, and it starts with your app rather than with anyone’s favorite framework.

 Five questions, in this order